umarKarim/cou_sfm/README.md

 - Torchvision
 - Pandas

-## Data Preparation
- Download the [KITTI](https://1drv.ms/u/s!AiV6XqkxJHE2g1zyXt4mCKNbpdiw?e=ZJAhIl) dataset, the Virtual KITTI [RGB](http://download.europe.naverlabs.com//virtual_kitti_2.0.3/vkitti_2.0.3_rgb.tar), the rectified [NYU](https://drive.google.com/file/d/1oy5TpkMusgyJQpkXpqfQI7rvLt_RK5En/view?usp=sharing) the KITTI test [dataset](https://1drv.ms/u/s!AiV6XqkxJHE2kz5Zy7jWZd2GyMR2?e=kBD4lb), Virtual KITTI [depth](http://download.europe.naverlabs.com//virtual_kitti_2.0.3/vkitti_2.0.3_depth.tar) and the NYU [test](https://1drv.ms/u/s!AiV6XqkxJHE2kz85ZcYiCoZmSjKk?e=qGpvck).
-Extract data to appropriate locations.
-Saving SSD is encouraged but not required.
-Virtual KITTI is not required for the KITTI-NYU experiments.
-Similarly, NYU is not required for KITTI-vKITTI experiments.
-The directory names are slightly changed (by adding an underscore) for the NYU dataset for categorization of the code.

 # KITTI-NYU Experiments
  ## Data Preparation
- Download the [KITTI](https://1drv.ms/u/s!AiV6XqkxJHE2g1zyXt4mCKNbpdiw?e=ZJAhIl) dataset, the rectified [NYU](https://drive.google.com/file/d/1oy5TpkMusgyJQpkXpqfQI7rvLt_RK5En/view?usp=sharing) the KITTI test [dataset](https://1drv.ms/u/s!AiV6XqkxJHE2kz5Zy7jWZd2GyMR2?e=kBD4lb) and the NYU test [dataset](https://1drv.ms/u/s!AiV6XqkxJHE2kz85ZcYiCoZmSjKk?e=qGpvck).
+ Download the [KITTI](https://1drv.ms/u/s!AiV6XqkxJHE2g1zyXt4mCKNbpdiw?e=ZJAhIl) dataset, the rectified [NYU](https://drive.google.com/file/d/1oy5TpkMusgyJQpkXpqfQI7rvLt_RK5En/view?usp=sharing), the KITTI test [dataset](https://1drv.ms/u/s!AiV6XqkxJHE2kz5Zy7jWZd2GyMR2?e=kBD4lb) and the NYU test [dataset](https://1drv.ms/u/s!AiV6XqkxJHE2kz85ZcYiCoZmSjKk?e=qGpvck).
 Extract data to appropriate locations.
 Saving SSD is encouraged but not required.
 Virtual KITTI is not required for the KITTI-NYU experiments.
 Similarly, NYU is not required for KITTI-vKITTI experiments.
 The directory names are slightly changed (by adding an underscore) for the NYU dataset for categorization of the code.

 ## Pre-Training
 Set paths in the *dir_options/pretrain_options.py* file.
 Then run